Understanding Your Commercial Roof Warranty

 If you don’t take care of annual inspections and maintenance, the warranty does not cover any damage your roof sustains.

-If, for example, a building owner turns to their roof warranty for a roof leak after a storm and an inspection reveals that the roof has not been maintained, that repair is not covered, and the building owner has to pay out of pocket.
+For example, if a building owner turns to their roof warranty for a roof leak after a storm and an inspection reveals that the roof has not been properly maintained, the repair is not covered, and the building owner has to pay out of pocket.

 Here are a couple of other factors that void commercial roof warranties:

-Ridgeworth Roofing, Your Trusted Commercial Roofing Partner for 50 Years
+Ridgeworth Roofing, Your Trusted Commercial Roofing Partner for over 50 Years

 After purchasing (or before), read your warranty carefully.
 Know what’s covered.
-Ask your professional roofing contractor to explain if you’re unsure what something means.
+Ask your professional roofing contractor to explain any terms you’re unsure about.

-Contact Ridgeworth Roofing today for a new commercial roof or regular maintenance.
-Our team of roofing experts with 50 years of experience is ready to help.
+Contact Ridgeworth Roofing today if you need a new commercial roof or regular maintenance.
+Our team of roofing experts with 50+ years of experience is ready to help.